I asked someone at AWS about some tips to speed up AWS S3 transfer speeds

-My name is Ito and I am an infrastructure engineer.
+My name is Ito and I am an infrastructure engineer

 Amazon S3 .

-It is a highly scalable system with 99.99% availability.
+A highly scalable system with 99.99% availability

-Some of you may be using S3 for static sites,
+Some people use S3 for static sites,

 others for storage.

-What I am concerned about is the transfer speed.
+What really matters is the transfer speed

-S3 is not a directory-file structure.
+S3 is not a directory-file structure

-I quote.
+I quote

 (Root)